ava-labs/avalanche-tooling-sdk-go/README.md

 *** Please note that this SDK is in experimental mode, major changes to the SDK are to be expected in between releases ***

-Current version (v0.1.0) currently only supports Creating Subnet and Creating Blockchain in a Subnet in Fuji / Mainnet.
+Current version (v0.1.0) currently only supports Create Subnet and Create Blockchain in a Subnet in Fuji / Mainnet.

 Currently, only stored keys are supported for transaction building and signing, ledger support is